 Being able to write off the cost of food and drink while traveling or meeting with clients is a huge perk for business owners.
-You should be careful, though, because the IRS rules related to meal deductions are complicated.
-Meals purchased while traveling or to entertain clients are generally 50 percent deductible, while food purchased for the benefit of employees can be fully deductible.
+You should be careful, though, because the IRS rules related to business meal deductions are complicated.
+Meals purchased while traveling or to entertain clients are generally 50 percent tax deductible, while food purchased for the benefit of employees can be fully deductible.

 Meals While Traveling